 This business of breeding Goldendoodles is so exciting to us.
-We had Golden Retrievers for 17 years but realized that we need smaller dogs that might not shed, like our Goldens did, as we age.
-We are 8 years into Mini Doodles & love their size, playful energy & general good nature.
+We had Golden Retrievers for 17 years, but as we aged we realized that we need smaller dogs that might not shed, like our Goldens did.
+We are 10 years into Mini Doodles & love their size, playful energy & general good nature.

 They are smart, making them very easy to train, and they love to be with people.
 Both of mine have understood the difference between work and home.

 At work, they greet the clients but keep a low profile.
 At home, you cannot keep a ball from them.
 They will find it anywhere and keep it close enough for a passerby to play.

 If you are too tired or busy to participate, they will roll it off the sofa or down the steps to retrieve and play nicely by themselves.
 When we got our first Goldendoodle, we were inexperienced in the breeding world.